isotopp/isotopp.github.io/_posts/2019-11-11-filling-disk-space-fast.md

 NVME device probably requires asyncio or parallel processes.

-That is, because a single NVME device can give you around 800000 IOPS or more, so you should complete one IO every 1.2??s.
-On the other hand, actual read latency is on the order to 120??s, and write latency buffered/unbuffered is at around 50/450??s, so a single threaded access can realize only a fraction of the total I/O potential of the device.
+That is, because a single NVME device can give you around 800000 IOPS or more, so you should complete one IO every 1.2 microseconds.
+On the other hand, actual read latency is on the order to 100 micros, and write latency buffered/unbuffered is at around 50/450 micros, so a single threaded access can realize only a fraction of the total I/O potential of the device.

 NVME devices are using the same flash storage that SSD use, but they remove the SATA controller from the equation.
 Instead the flash resides directly on the PCI bus.
 NVME can be made available locally or remotely, and the way we have set our network the network is not the bottleneck.
-Network access inside our data centers will add 20??s or less in latency.
+Network access inside our data centers will add 20 micros or less in latency.